 This statement shows the movement in the year on the different reserves held by the Authority analysed into usable reserves, which can be applied to fund expenditure or reduce local taxation, and other reserves.
 The Authority holds reserves for two reasons.
 There are always issues which may arise for which the Authority has no specific budget but in order that these "one off" type events do not unduly impact upon a single year's budget it is wise to maintain some money to deal with these events should they occur.
-These are what are known as General Fund Reserves.
-The General Fund Reserve decreased by £153k during the year to £4.961m.
+These are what are known as General Fund Reserve.
+The General Fund Reserve was increased by £122k during the year to £5.082m.

 Similarly, the Authority may wish to hold back sums of money because it knows that certain items of expenditure will occur but that these are of a "one off" nature and it is uncertain as to when they will occur.
 These are called earmarked reserves because they are for a specific purpose.
-A net figure of £0.484m was put into Earmarked Reserves during 2022/23, making a balance of £5.337m.
-The increase was due to allocations of the underspending during the year as reported as part of budget monitoring to Finance and Resources Committee.
+A net figure of £0.508m was put into Earmarked Reserves during 2023/24, making a balance of £5.845m.
+The increase was due to allocations of the overspending during the year Revenue and Capital Outturn see report to Fire Authority on 26th July 2024 for more information.